apoorvasheera/data-512-homework_1/readme.md

 - **month**: The month in `YYYYMMDDHH` format indicating the time period for the pageviews.
 - **views**: The total number of views for the article during the specified month.

+### Visualizations

+Graphs from preliminary exploratory analysis can be found in the `visualizations` folder.
+Refer to  `professionalism-and-reproducibility.ipynb` for source code.

 ### Usage

 The main analysis is performed in the Jupyter notebook `professionalism-and-reproducibility.ipynb`.
 This notebook includes the following steps: